ianlewis/dotfiles/bash/README.md

 # Bash configuration

-This directory contains bash specific resource configuration, libaries, and scripts.
+This directory contains bash specific resource configuration, libraries, and scripts.

-## Bash resource configuration (rc)
+## Bash resource configuration (`rc`)

 Resource configuration for different purposes are broken into separate files using their standard names, such as `.bash_aliases` and `.bash_completion`.